Thicker (A Slam Poem by Lauryn Lugo)

 American Eagle Outfitters recently made a huge stride towards promoting healthy body image.
 They were given an Inspires Seal of Approval from the National Eating Disorders Association (NEDA) in 2015 for promoting healthy body image by not digitally removing model's blemishes, tattoos, or cellulite.
 NEDA program director Claire Mysko told People magazine, "We're thrilled to acknowledge Aerie for leading the charge in encouraging girls and young women to embrace who they are."

 As well, as accepting our bodies for the way they are, thick, thicker or whatever the case may be, we are also so much more than just external factors.
-I want you to know: You are so much more than just how you look.
-Click To Tweet You are a person made up of intelligence, dreams, goals, kindness, love, beauty not only skin deep, laughter, fun, and so much more.
+I want you to know: You are a person made up of intelligence, dreams, goals, kindness, love, beauty not only skin deep, laughter, fun, and so much more.
 Audrey Hepburn said it well when she said: The beauty of a woman is not in the clothes she wears, the figure that she carries, or the way she combs her hair.
 The beauty of a woman is seen in her eyes, because that is the doorway to her heart, the place where love resides.
 True beauty in a woman is reflected in her soul.
-It’s the caring that she lovingly gives, the passion that she shows and the beauty of a woman only grows with passing years.
+It's the caring that she lovingly gives, the passion that she shows and the beauty of a woman only grows with passing years.

 I challenge you today, to look in the mirror and then tell yourself: